Jet stream

-Jet streams are fast flowing, narrow, meandering air currents in the atmospheres of some planets, including Earth.
-On Earth, the main jet streams are located near the altitude of the tropopause and are westerly winds (flowing west to east).
+The northern polar jet flows over the middle to northern latitudes of North America, Europe, and Asia and their intervening oceans, while the southern hemisphere polar jet mostly circles Antarctica.
 Jet streams may start, stop, split into two or more parts, combine into one stream, or flow in various directions including opposite to the direction of the remainder of the jet.